dmyersturnbull/tyrannosaurus/README.md

 Your project's version is specified only once, in `yourpackage/__init__.py`.

 You can modify your project freely after, and tyrannosaurus will still understand it.
-Of course, `init` also has some command-line options.
-Run `tyrannosaurus init --help` to see them.
+Of course, `new` also has some command-line options.
+Run `tyrannosaurus new --help` to see them.
 You can choose another license with `tyrannosaurus init mynewproject --license "MIT"`.

 ### managing dependencies